sandialabs/faodel/src/sbl/README_SBL.md

 # SBL: A Simplified Interface to Boost.Log

-Simplified Boost.Log (SBL) provides an easy to use interface to Boost.Log.
+Simplified Boost.Log (SBL) provides an easyto use interface to Boost.Log.
 Many key features of Boost.Log are available including multiple sinks, application created channels, per-sink severity filter and per-channel severity filters.